bluecadet/bldr/README.md

 ```

-### Browsersync Config

-If you would like to run watch mode without browsersync, you can disable broswersync by adding `processSettings: {browsersync: {disable: true}}` to your bldrConfig.js file.

 ### Local Config

-Create a local config file by running `bldr init` or creating a file in root named `bldrConfigLocal.js`.
+Create a local config file by running `bldr init` or creating a file in root named `bldr.local.config.js`.

 Local config is primarily used to store browsersync settings.
 As such, it is not a file that needs to be tracked.